projFineR/projFineR.github.io/README.md

-# Nerfies
-Democratizing Fine-grained Visual Recognition with Large Language Models
+# Democratizing Fine-grained Visual Recognition with Large Language Models

 This is the repository that contains source code for the paper [Democratizing Fine-grained Visual Recognition with Large Language Models](https://projfiner.github.io/).